 Fine Arts - CNC Stool Project

-Philip Robbins Fine Arts Class, where assigned a project to design and build a stool using the CNC router and 1/2″ plywood.
+Philip Robbins Fine Arts Class, where assigned a project to design and build a stool using only the CNC router as the fabrication method and a single piece of 1/2″ birch plywood.

 Equipment & Software used: